 If you are purchasing, leasing or valuing a property or parcel of land, you must request a local land charge search.

-Our average response time is three working days.
+Our average response time is 5 working days.

-Send us a completed request form by email or post:
+Send us a completed request form by email.

 As well as the form you must include: